Health officials: 131 new COVID-19 cases, state total rises to 777 with 9 coronavirus-related deaths

 BOSTON (WHDH) - There are now 777 confirmed coronavirus cases in Massachusetts, up from 646 cases on Sunday, health officials announced Monday.
 Nine deaths have been reported.

 The cases involve 399 men and 378 women.
-79 of the patients have been hospitalized, 286 not hospitalized and 412 are under investigation.
+Seventy-nine of the patients have been hospitalized, 286 not hospitalized and 412 are under investigation.

 RELATED: Worried about coronavirus?
 If your loved one is over 60, read this